A Student Employment handbook is available to all student workers on campus. This page highlights some of the College's student employment policies.

-- If the employee continues to be dissatisfied, he/she may submit a written appeal to Associate Vice President for Human Resources, within five (5) working days of the date of the decision in item 2 above.
-The Associate Vice President for Human Resources will render a written decision within ten (10) working days after receiving the grievance.
-The Associate Vice President for Human Resources' decision will be final.
+- If the employee continues to be dissatisfied, he/she may submit a written appeal to the Director of Human Resources, within five (5) working days of the date of the decision in item 2 above.
+The Director of Human Resources will render a written decision within ten (10) working days after receiving the grievance.
+The Director of Human Resources' decision will be final.

 THE HIRING PROCESS

 Securing a job on-campus often depends on the flexibility of the student.
 Although no student is guaranteed a job, historically there have been an adequate number of job openings to meet our students' needs.